Lela Rochon: 2000s-present

 In 2004, Rochon co-starred opposite Katie Holmes in the romantic comedy film First Daughter.
 In 2009, she had cameo in crime drama Brooklyn's Finest directed by her husband, Antoine Fuqua.
 In 2013, she played one of leading roles in Regina King's directorial debut Let The Church Say Amen, the film adaptation of ReShonda Tate Billingsley's 2005 novel for BET.
 She later had roles in films Supremacy (2014) with Danny Glover and Derek Luke, and Reversion (2015), playing Aja Naomi King's character's mother.
 In 2017, she had a recurring role in the CBS crime drama series Training Day, and in 2019 on the Oprah Winfrey Network drama David Makes Man.

 In 2024, Rochon was cast in the leading role in the BET+ crime family drama series, The Family Business: New Orleans as Big Shirley Duncan.

 Personal life

 Rochon has been married twice and has two children.
-Her first marriage was to dancer and actor Adolfo Quiñones, better known as Shabba Doo, from 1982 until divorcing in 1987.
+Her first marriage to dancer and actor Adolfo Quiñones, better known as Shabba Doo, lasted from 1982 until 1987.
 In 1999, she married film director Antoine Fuqua.
 Together, they have a daughter, Asia Rochon Fuqua, and a son named Brando Fuqua.
 Rochon suffered a miscarriage in 2001.